spoonapps/docs/getting_started/tour_ii/tour_ii.md

 However, with the help of port mapping, we can run multiple instances of the Ghost web application image without having to do any of that.
 Simply map a host port to your application's internal port and you are ready to go.
 No mess, no fuss.

 ```
-# Create a container that maps port 8080 on the host to port 2368 on the container
+# Create a container that maps port 8080 on the host to port 2368 on the container.
-spoon run --route-add=8080:2368 ghost:0.5.1
+C:\> spoon run -d --route-add=8080:2368 ghost:0.5.1
+8bc1c8a0774e452391d6be6255d9d13e

-# Create a container that maps port 8081 on the host to port 2368 on the container
+# Create a container that maps port 8081 on the host to port 2368 on the container.
-spoon run --route-add=8081:2368 ghost:0.5.1
+C:\> spoon run -d --route-add=8081:2368 ghost:0.5.1
+8a524a9fd6a047778bc88f3169a90780

-# Create a container that maps port 8082 on the host to port 2368 on the container
+# Create a container that maps port 8082 on the host to port 2368 on the container.
-spoon run --route-add=8082:2368 ghost:0.5.1
+C:\> spoon run -d --route-add=8082:2368 ghost:0.5.1
+cee869387b74474b89bafccb5b590884
 ```

+Note that we used the -d (--detach) flag this time to start a container, get the container ID, and continue using our native command prompt.
+If we do not use this flag, the native command prompt will block execution of commands until the container is stopped.

-Then use the commands to start the Ghost web application in each container, to make all three instances accessible.
+In each of the three Ghost containers, start the NodeJS server to make all three instances accessible.

 ```
-# Change the current directory to where Ghost is installed and start the server
+# Change the current directory to where Ghost is installed and start the server for each container.
+(8bc1c8a0) C:\> cd C:\Ghost & npm start
+(8a524a9f) C:\> cd C:\Ghost & npm start
-(cont808x) C:\> cd C:\Ghost & npm start
+(cee86938) C:\> cd C:\Ghost & npm start
 ```

-Using this set of commands, we create three containers using the same image.
-The application operates on the 2368 port internally, but is accessible via the 808x port that is assigned to it on the host.
+At this point, you should have three containers using the same image.
+Each Ghost instance operates on the 2368 port internally, but is accessible via the 808x port that is assigned to it on the host.

 ![](/components/docs/quick_start/tour_ii/multiple.png)